andrewdaoust/cka-prep/docs/fundamentals/chapter03.md

 There are a few subcommands that will update the configuration. `apply`, `edit`, and `path` all do it non-disruptively.

-`apply` does a 3-way diff on the previous, current, and supplied input to determine wwhat changes to make.
-Fields that are not metioned will not be touched.
+`apply` does a 3-way diff on the previous, current, and supplied input to determine what changes to make.
+Fields that are not mentioned will not be touched.

-`edit` gets the current configuration, opens an editor, and then runs an `apply` on the made chnages.
+`edit` gets the current configuration, opens an editor, and then runs an `apply` on the made changes.

 `patch` can be used to update API objects in place.